-Figure 6.1-1: Patient Synchronized Applications Profile Actor Diagram changes.
-This actor shall set the patient context provided the application has patient selection capability.
+Figure 6.1-1: Patient Synchronized Applications Profile Actor Diagram

 Table 6.1-1 lists the transactions for each actor directly involved in the PSA Profile.
 In order to claim support of this Integration Profile, an implementation must perform the required transactions (labeled "R").